Specify a device mapper option. Applies only to device mapper drivers.

 serviced-storage check

-Identify the serviced application data thin pool, and then remove orphaned snapshot devices.
+devices in the serviced application data thin pool and removes them,

 EXAMPLES